Dich0tomy/Dire/README.md

 > with proper docs and build options.

 > [!NOTE]
-> This started as a simple port of [dirs-dev/directories-rs](https://github.com/dirs-dev/directories-rs),
+> This started as a simple port of [`dirs-dev/directories-rs`](https://github.com/dirs-dev/directories-rs),
-> but deviated in the process, the exact details [can be found here](PUT A LINK HERE LOL).
+> but deviated in the process, the exact details [can be found here](./docs/differences.md).

 A complete cross-platform solution for user and data directories discovery with OOTB project support.